-After he became a priest, Father Sarto labored for the people in poor parishes for seventeen years.
+After he became a priest, Father Sarto worked hard on behalf of the poor parishes for 17 years.
 Everybody loved him.
 He used to give away everything he had to help them.
 His sisters had to hide his shirts or he would have had nothing to wear.
 Even when Father Joseph became a Bishop, and later a Cardinal, he still gave away what he owned to the poor.
 He kept nothing for himself.

 When Pope Leo XIII died in 1903, Cardinal Sarto was chosen pope.
 He took the name of Pius X. He became known as the pope who loved the Holy Eucharist.
 Pope Pius X encouraged people to receive Jesus as often as they could.
 He also made a law permitting young children to receive Holy Communion too.
 Before that time, boys and girls had to wait many years before they could receive the Lord.

 He believed in and loved our Catholic faith and taught the people more about the faith.
 He wanted every Catholic to share in the beauty of the truths of our faith.
 He really cared about every single person and their spiritual and material needs.
 He encouraged priests and religion teachers to help everyone learn about their faith.